ujichase/orbit/README.md

 What makes Orbit an agile package manager for HDLs?
 Here are some of its key features:

-- Orbit acts as the intermediary between your source code and back end EDA tools, automating the upkeep process to minimize technical debt as your codebase evolves over time
+- Orbit acts as the intermediary between your source code and backend EDA tools, automating the upkeep process and minimizing technical debt as your codebase evolves over time

+- Overcome namespace collisions, a problem inherent to VHDL and Verilog/SystemVerilog, with Orbit's novel algorithm that dynamically transforms conflicting design names called [_dynamic symbol transformation_](https://chaseruskin.github.io/orbit/topic/dst.html)

+- By performing dynamic symbol transformation, multiple versions of the same design unit (or more broadly, design units given the same identifier) are allowed in the same build under [two simple constraints](https://chaseruskin.github.io/orbit/topic/dst.html#limitations)

+- No longer worry about manually organizing a design unit's order of dependencies with Orbit's built-in ability to tokenize HDL source code and automatically identify valid references to other design units

+- Reproduce results across any environment with Orbit through its automatic handling of lockfiles and checksums

 - Supports VHDL, Verilog, and SystemVerilog hardware description languages

-- Reproduce results across any environment with Orbit through its automatic handling of lockfiles and checksums

-- Overcome namespace collisions, a problem inherent to VHDL and Verilog/SystemVerilog, through a custom algorithm that dynamically transforms conflicting design names called [_dynamic symbol transformation_](https://chaseruskin.github.io/orbit/topic/dst.html)

-- Because of dynamic symbol transformation, multiple versions of the same design unit (or more broadly, design units given the same identifier) are allowed in the same build under [two simple constraints](https://chaseruskin.github.io/orbit/topic/dst.html#limitations)

 - Quickly navigate through HDL source code to read its inline documentation and review a design unit's implementation with Orbit's ability to jump to and display HDL code segments